Derivative principles for invariant ensembles

 \begin{proof} As the Fourier factor in the integral of the spherical transform of $f$ does not depend on the off-diagonal entries of $X$, see~\eqref{2.2.4}, we first integrate over all these off-diagonal entries.
-This yields
+Again with $\tilde{x}=(x_{1,1},\ldots,x_{n,n})$ this yields

 Next, we substitute~\eqref{3.1.6} into the inverse transform~\eqref{2.2.5} which explicitly reads